 We kept Bicycle Revolution to about 50 minutes run time in order to leave time for discussion.
 Below you can find all the resources you need to host your own community screening of Bicycle Revolution and start making change in your community.
 Keep scrolling or click the links below to get started.

-The first step to hosting a screening of Bicycle Revolution is to tell us about it.
-Send an email to director Paul Steinberg or message us on Facebook/Twitter to let us know, and we’ll send you an easy, step-by-step screening guide for the film.
-The guide will include directions on how and where to watch the film, tips on finding a screening venue and gathering community partners, social media and digital resources for promoting your screening, sample letters for inviting political decision-makers, and discussion questions.
+The first step to hosting a screening of Bicycle Revolution is to let us know that you are interested!
+Send an email to director Paul Steinberg, email Becca Blyn and Vadim Mathys, our outreach coordinators, or message us on Facebook or Instagram to let us know your intentions – if you simply want to preview the film, we can send you a way of doing so for free, and if you want to host a screening, we can send you the materials you need in an electronic press kit (EPK).
+The EPK will include directions on how and where to rent/buy the film, tips on finding a screening venue and gathering community partners, social media and digital resources for promoting your screening, sample letters for inviting political decision-makers, and discussion questions.

 - one elected official, typically a mayor or city councilperson

 - a staff person from the city who influences bicycle infrastructure decisions – typically from the planning department, community development, or engineering – or from a regional planning or transportation authority or council of governments.

 Alternatively, you could invite candidates from different political parties during a local or state election.
 If your city has very little experience with active transportation planning, consider inviting one or two experienced officials or advocates from a nearby city, along with a couple of local officials, to facilitate peer-to-peer learning.